 Metronidazole is available as an oral medication as well as a topical gel.
 Normally, this antibiotic is used in the treatment of stomach-related problems as it helps control the invading bacteria in the gut and promotes the growth of healthy bacteria instead.
 Its feature is the same for vaginal bacteria, where it promotes the growth of lactobacillus while discouraging the growth of vaginosis-causing bacteria.
 Metronidazole is marketed commercially as Metrogel-Vaginal, Zidoval, Flagyl and others.
 It is strictly recommended to avoid alcohol at least 24 hours before and after the treatment and to abstain altogether during the treatment course.

-One of the most common approaches that women, who do not want to rely too much on antibiotics, take is the probiotic therapy.
+Probiotic therapy is a common approach taken by women who do not want to rely too much on antibiotics.
 Also known as the lactobacillus colonising therapy, women increase their number of probiotic ingredients in the diet.
 These probiotics include yoghurt and other food containing lactobacillus.
 Once consumed, these probiotics encourage a healthy growth environment for the lactobacilli in the area.
 While this therapy is not supported equally by the researchers, users have reported improvements, some even claiming it as a full cure for their BV infections.

 If in case the woman is infected with bacterial vaginosis and has a male partner, there is a very low risk that the male partner will be infected.
 The male reproductive system has an environment that does not encourage the growth of BV causing bacteria.
 On the other hand, if the infected woman has a female partner, then both women will need to be checked for the disease and go under BV treatment.